womblee/microphone_toggler/README.md

 A lightweight Windows utility to toggle microphone mute state with a global hotkey or system tray control.
 Supports multiple audio devices and customizable configuration.

+This was made simply because the one in Discord is too bad, and personally sometimes fails me.

 <img width="256" height="256" alt="mute" src="https://github.com/user-attachments/assets/0d080615-93ad-4f32-b0f2-ecb29d62e720" />

 ## Features ✨